lusob/obsidian-brain/README.md

 ### 🛠 How it works

-The plugin uses a Docker container running the brAIn server to enable the chatbot functionality.
+The plugin uses a [brAIn docker container](https://hub.docker.com/repository/docker/lusob04/brain) running the [brAIn](https://github.com/lusob/brAIn) server to enable the chatbot functionality.
 The brAIn server reads in your Obsidian vault documents and uses the OpenAI GPT-3 API to enable the question answering functionality.
 Once the server is running, you can chat with the bot through the plugin's interface.

 ### 💬 Support